jboss-developer/jboss-eap-quickstarts/ejb-security-propagation/README.md

 You can remove the security domain configuration by manually restoring the back-up copy the configuration file.

 ### Remove the Security Domain Configuration Manually
-1. If it is running, stop the JBoss EAP 6.1 server.
+1. If it is running, stop the JBoss server.
 2. Restore the `JBOSS_HOME/domain/configuration/domain.xml` and `JBOSS_HOME/domain/configuration/host.xml` files with the back-up copies of the files.
 Be sure to replace JBOSS_HOME with the path to your server.

 ### Remove the Security Domain Configuration by Running the JBoss CLI Script

-1. Start the JBoss EAP 6.1 Server by typing the following:
+1. Start the JBoss server by typing the following:

         For Linux:   JBOSS_HOME/bin/domain.sh
         For Windows: JBOSS_HOME\bin\domain.bat